-Our approach is research-led: we take historical evidence and help amateurs, students and professionals – children to adults, from all walks of life – to turn that into living music.
+Our approach is one of research-led practice: we use historical evidence to help amateurs, students and professionals – children to adults, from all walks of life – to turn fragmentary historical material back into living music.
 We are passing on ancient skills to the first large-scale generation of new performers on the instrument for 200 years.

 The cultural importance of the HHSI’s work has now been acknowledged in the honour given to us in March 2018 by Michael D. Higgins, President of Ireland, who is now our Patron.